Noteyuel/Supermarket-management--System/README.md

                     SUPERMARKET-MANAGEMENT-SYSTEM

+This is a java project for supermarket management system

 Overview
 This Java program represents a simple supermarket billing system that allows a user to input product details, calculates the total cost, applies discounts and taxes, and then stores the transaction details in a MySQL database.